thosgood/this-weeks-finds/markdown/151-200/week189.md

 Afterword: Here is my reply to some questions posted by Ken Tucker on sci.physics.research:

-In article \<2202379a.0212050928.77c435d0\@posting.google.com\>, Ken S.
+In article <2202379a.0212050928.77c435d0\@posting.google.com>, Ken S.
 Tucker wrote:

     >Do you or anyone think we could directly verify g-waves with a
     >properly constructed g-wave transmitter near the LIGO?

-We can\'t generate strong enough gravitational waves to detect with LIGO.
+We can't generate strong enough gravitational waves to detect with LIGO.
 We only have a chance of detecting binary neutron stars because they generate a *LOT* of gravitational radiation right before they spiral into each other.
-The reason is that we\'ve got two stars, each more massive than the sun, each a few kilometers in diameter, perhaps a dozen kilometers apart, whipping around each other about 100 times a second!
+The reason is that we've got two stars, each more massive than the sun, each a few kilometers in diameter, perhaps a dozen kilometers apart, whipping around each other about 100 times a second!

 Try imagining that.
-It\'s pretty awesome.
+It's pretty awesome.

 Now, try making something like that yourself.